AlanSynn/slate/source/forms/slot_lf.html.md

 ---
-title: Slot No.82 DiamondCats Message Protocols
+title: Slot No.85 LunarFortune Message Protocols

 language_tabs: # must be one of https://git.io/vQNgJ
   - json